cnlpete/candybox/README.md

 Requirements
 ------------------------------------------------------------------------------------------------------------------------
-- at least PHP 5.3 & PDO supported database
+- at least PHP 5.3 & MySQL database
 - Imagemagick, GD2 and mod_rewrite
 - an account at http://recaptcha.org to use captchas
 - an account at http://mailchimp.com to use the newsletter management